-PMH currently supports over 230 individuals residing within their own homes either independently or with their families.
+PMH currently supports 200 individuals residing within their own homes either independently or with their families.

 PMH’s Home and Community Services Program supports both children and adults through Home and Community Based Habilitation Services, Companion Services, and Respite Services.
-Individuals supported by this program reside in over 15 counties in Pennsylvania.
+Individuals supported by this program reside in 13 counties in Pennsylvania.